0xdps/sheet-alchemy/PRIVACY.md

 ## 📋 Summary

-- **G-ODM is a client-side library** that doesn't collect or store user data
+- **SheetAlchemy is a client-side library** that doesn't collect or store user data
 - **All data processing happens locally** in your application
 - **Developers are responsible** for privacy practices in their applications
-- **Google Sheets API** is the only external service G-ODM communicates with
+- **Google Sheets API** is the only external service SheetAlchemy communicates with
-- **Security is shared responsibility** between G-ODM, developers, and users
+- **Security is shared responsibility** between SheetAlchemy, developers, and users

 For questions about this privacy policy, please open an issue on GitHub.

 ---

-**This privacy policy applies specifically to the G-ODM library.
-Applications built using G-ODM may have their own privacy policies and practices.**
+**This privacy policy applies specifically to the SheetAlchemy library.
+Applications built using SheetAlchemy may have their own privacy policies and practices.**